BoSen29/SkykickAPI/Docs/Connect-SkykickAPI.md

 ---
-external help file:
+external help file: SkykickAPI-help.xml
 Module Name: SkykickAPI
 online version:
 schema: 2.0.0
 ---

 # Connect-SkykickAPI

 ## SYNOPSIS
 Authenticate to the Skykick API, and store the auth token for future reference.
-Returns $true on success and $false on failure.
+Returns true on success and false on failure.

 ## SYNTAX